annoymousLink/PoisDetc-Code/README.md

 Our code is tested on Python 3.6.8
 ```
-We include a sample script demonstrating how to perform the reverse engineering technique on an infected model.
+We include a sample script demonstrating how to perform PoisDetc on an infected model.
 There are several parameters that need to be modified before running the code, which could be modified here.

 On GPU device:
 if you are using GPU, specify which GPU you would like to use by setting the DEVICE variable via